Rohith-Reddy-Y/Rohith-Reddy-Y/README.md

 ## Features

 - **Modern UI**: Clean, professional design with cybersecurity theme (dark mode with green accents)
-- **Fully Responsive**: Works on all devices from mobile to desktop
+- **Fully Responsive**: Works on all devices from mobile to desktop.
 - **Interactive Elements**:
   - Particle.js background animation...
   - Animated skill bars and circles..